Lu Andrade: Biography

-Born on September 18, 1978, Andrade is a native of Varginha, Minas Gerais, and is the daughter of the couple Walter Andrade and Clair Andrade, and her brothers Guilherme, Gustavo and Lidiane.
-From childhood she had a passion for music, improvising little shows for her family on the stage in the basement of her house.
+Born on September 18, 1978, Andrade is a native of Varginha, Minas Gerais, and daughter of Walter Andrade and Clair Andrade, and her brothers Guilherme, Gustavo and Lidiane.
+From childhood she had a passion for music, improvising small shows for her family on a stage in the basement of her house.
 In 1984, at the age of 5, she sang for the first time in public in a tribute to Mother's Day, and from then on she performed at all the festivals held at her school.
-Soon after it becomes part of the choir of her church and is invited to interpret the National Anthem in cities of Minas Gerais.
-As a teenager, she formed her first pop rock band called Trem de Minas, besides working in several places as an English school and even as a trainee in a local television network in your city.
+Soon after, she became a choir member at her church, and was also invited to interpret the National Anthem in cities of Minas Gerais.
+As a teenager, she formed her first pop rock band called Trem de Minas, while also working at an English school and as a trainee in a local television network.
 In 1999, at the age of 20, she began to compose her own songs, and in the same year she went to the advertising school, where she attended until the sixth semester before leaving and moving to São Paulo to study music, earning a scholarship of the Souza Lima Conservatory.

 Career

 2002-04: Career with Rouge

-In 2002 a friend of Andrade saw the talent show Popstars commercial and encourages her to sign up by sending her audition video.
-Selected from 30,000 enrolled, Andrade went straight to the second phase of the program, where more than 6,000 were classified in the Anhembi Sambadrome of São Paulo where they performed song evaluation.
+In 2002, a friend of Andrade saw a commercial promoting the talent show Popstars and encouraged her to sign up by sending her audition video.
+Selected from 30,000 applications, Andrade went straight to the second phase of the program, where more than 6,000 were classified in the Anhembi Sambadrome of São Paulo where they performed song evaluation.
 In the following phases, the jurors became more and more demanding, in this way, selecting for the next stages only the girls who really were able to face the career of popstar.
 After 5 qualifying rounds, only 8 girls were classified for the final stage that took place at the home of the Popstars.
 After the 6th and final eliminatory round, the Brazilian girl group was finally formed by Andrade, Li Martins, Aline Wirley, Karin Hils and Fantine Thó.
 In the same year was released the first studio album, the homonym Rouge, reaching the first position and selling around 2 million copies, receiving the certificate of diamond.
 His Lead single was "Não Dá para Resistir", followed by "Ragatanga", track with special participation of Spanish girl group Las Ketchup, in addition to "Beijo Molhado" and "Nunca Deixe de Sonhar," Also the group released the remix album titled Rouge Remixes, selling 150 thousand copies, receiving certificate of gold, and the video album O Sonho de Ser Uma Popstar, bringing its first show.